tillsteinbach/CarConnectivity/README.md

 [![Donate at PayPal](https://img.shields.io/badge/Donate-PayPal-2997d8)](https://www.paypal.com/donate?hosted_button_id=2BVFF5GJ9SXAJ)
 [![Sponsor at Github](https://img.shields.io/badge/Sponsor-GitHub-28a745)](https://github.com/sponsors/tillsteinbach)

-## CarConnectivity will become the successor of [WeConnect-python](https://github.com/tillsteinbach/WeConnect-python) in 2025 with similar functionality but support for other brands beyond Volkswagen!

 Python API to connect to various car services.
 If you are not a developer and ended up here you probably want to check out a project using this library (see below).

 ## Projects in which the library is used